Risk and the construction industry

 There are now, on average, 36 fatalities in the industry every year; most of them the result of falls, being hit by vehicles, struck by falling objects, or electrical accidents.
 The Health and Safety Executive states that there are also more than 4,000 major injuries such as broken bones or fractured skulls of construction workers every year.
 48 people are fatally struck by buses every year

 As the hazards of working on a construction site have lessened over the years, we now have historically low numbers of serious injuries and any accident is shocking, whereas it might have been “expected” in the past and remained un-newsworthy.
 In 1973 alone there were 231 fatalities and around 73,000 accidents.
 Ten labourers died during the construction of the Channel Tunnel.
 And between 2001 and 2014, 760 workers died on UK-wide building sites.
 Nowadays, we are less blasé about deaths and rightly so.
+In addition to the advancements in reducing accidents and improving safety in the construction industry, there has been a heightened focus on rigorous inspections of hazardous building materials.
+Ensuring that construction materials are thoroughly inspected for potential hazards, such as asbestos, lead, or other harmful substances, has become an integral part of modern construction practices.
+These quality assurance inspection play a crucial role in preventing exposure to dangerous materials, protecting the health of workers and the public, and contributing to the overall reduction in construction-related accidents and illnesses.
+Building projects that prioritize comprehensive material inspections further reinforce the commitment to safety that is paramount in today’s construction industry.

 In 2020, construction fatalities’ statistics are dominated by the deaths, so far, of 104 construction workers.
 These include 82 skilled workers and 22 low-skilled workers (the latter category comprising security guards, machine operators, etc).
 The office of National Statistics reports that this low-skilled sector accounts for “25.9 deaths per 100,000” meaning that there are around 85,000 people working at this level.
 The other 82 Covid-related deaths are part of a much larger construction industry that employs around 1.3milion people.